 The channel-to-channel variation of the measured gains has an RMS variation of 1.5%, before applying any correction.
 This arises from the variations in the gains of the ADCs and of the PMT anode capacitances.
-During the 4-month-long test beam run of 2004, the corrected gains were stable at an RMS level of better than 0.2%.
+During the four-month-long test beam run of 2004, the corrected gains were stable at an RMS level of better than 0.2%.

 A careful study of the response of the readout system to the injected charge using the CIS system indicated a small but intrinsic nonlinearity in the response of all channels.
-This effect is negligible for very small and large charges but amounts to $\sim 2\%$ at 100 pC.
+This effect is negligible for very small and large charges but amounts to $\sim\!2\%$ at $100\,\mathrm{pC}$.
 This correction was measured as a function of charge for a group of 269 channels and was applied in the analysis reported here.
-This same study concluded that the systematic uncertainty in the measured PMT charge arising from the electronic readout system is less that 0.7% for pions and electrons of all energies reported here.
-This study is described
+This same study concluded that the systematic uncertainty in the measured PMT charge arising from the electronic readout system is less than 0.7% for pions and electrons of all energies reported here.
+This study is described in an internal ATLAS note [15].